prebid/prebid.github.io/prebid-server/features/pbs-uscustomlogic.md

 - Is moduleM allowed to enrich the request with EIDs?

 The difference is that instead of the GPP interpretation logic being coded into the module, it allows publishers and their lawyers to come up with their own interpretations.
-As you'll see, this powerful but complicated.
+As you'll see, this is powerful but complicated.

 ## Using the US Custom Logic Privacy Module